jhu-arch/scripts/README.md

-# scripts
+# scripts, packages and softwares

-scripts, packages and softwares
+scripts, packages and softwares to support the user